[SPOILER] The Entire Story of Last Epoch (So Far)

 I wanted to write down the events of the story so far as a summary but it ended up being more than just a summary.
 The story is not complete and somethings change between patches.
 I’m not an expert, only human, so I could be wrong in some places.
 There are some interpretations, speculations and sometimes commentary; but here’s a rundown of all the events.
 Obviously, spoilers throughout.
 Enjoy.

 Before our story begins and even before everything came to existence there was only the void and two entities that occupied it.
-While one, Orobyss, was content with nothing, the other, Eterra, wanted light, life, she wanted people.
-To the disagrement of Orobyss, she created a world for them, named it after herself and filled it with living creatures including gods.
+While one, Orobyss, was content with just nothing, the other, Eterra, wanted light, life, she wanted people.
+To the disagrement of Orobyss, she created humans and a world for them, named it after herself then filled it with living creatures including gods.
 Because of her association with all life, Eterra’s likeness is on your life bar.
 Orobyss on the other hand is represented on your mana bar so his connection to it must parallel that of hers.

-After creating the world, Eterra lived in it in it’s first epoch, the Ancient Era.
+After creating the world, Eterra lived in it through it’s first epoch, the Ancient Era.
 This is when the dragons roamed.
 There is a temple in the sky dedicated to her where she and all past humans lived away from the dragons.
 We don’t know what exactly happened but Eterra disappeared and her temple fell down.

 Present day is in the Divine Era, 6000 years later, a time in which gods live among us.
 The dragons were all killed off by the gods after Eterra’s disappearance.
 These gods are presumably children of Eterra, we know she created them and gave them roles but not of their exact relationship.
 There is Heorot of the frozen Tundra in the north, Lagon of Sea in the west, Majasa of the Desert in the south and Rahyeh of the endless Skies in the east.
 They each have a city where the majority of their followers reside.
 Heoborea for Heorot, this is where the Primalist player is from.
 Solarum for Rahyeh, this is where the Sentinel player is from.
 Maj’elka for Majasa, this is where the Rogue player is from.
 And Thetima for Lagon.